header shadow

 chexex-step-1

-Chemex - Step 1
+Chemex Instructions - Step 1

 The Chemex standard we use at Alpen Sierra is 50 grams of your favorite coffee, brewed with a total of 850gr water.